JavaScript: Split string and keep the separators

 Note: \d matches the character class for digits between 0 and 9.

-And thus we can use lookarounds to separate strings and keep the separators too!
+Thus we can use lookarounds to separate strings and keep the separators too!
 This opens up easier ways to solve some string-parsing problems.